 #10 Boxing Day for business English

 This is such an interesting topic for your business class!
-Simply search for the phrase: Boxing Day in an of the business magazines online, such as “Business Insider” or “The Economist”.
+Simply search for the phrase Boxing Day in any of the business magazines online, such as “Business Insider” or “The Economist”.
 Pick out an article that would be good for your students and build your lesson around it.
 But remember: don’t print and make copies of the article!
 Check out this article for what you can do with an online article in a lesson.

 #11 Christmas in Ireland, Canada, America, New Zealand & Australia.